A tired woman with her head on the table pours coffee into the pot

 Some providers only require their EAP counselors to have coaching training.
 With others, the counselors must have a psychosocial degree and further training and are usually permanently employed.
 This facilitates quality assurance in counseling.

-Conclusion: The importance of Employee Assistance Programs/employee assisstance
+Conclusion: The importance of employee assistance programs / employee assisstance

 At a time when challenges in the workplace and in employees' personal lives have become more diverse, Employee Assistance Programs play a crucial role.
 Not only do they provide much-needed support for individual crises , but they also help promote a positive work environment, higher productivity and long-term cost savings for organizations.
 By supporting employees during difficult times, EAPs create a win-win situation for everyone involved.